 Because, when it comes down to it, higher traffic means more opportunities for growth.
 Plus, I have to admit I love talking about social media and business strategy (nerd alert!). 🙂

-Here’s some helpful tips on improving your SEO to get more website traffic.
+Here are some helpful tips on improving your SEO to get more website traffic.

 2. Big-picture business planning